The Basics: Providing Accommodations

 Questions or Concerns About How to Provide an Accommodation?

 If a faculty member has concerns about how an accommodation may apply in their class, please contact SSD to consult with the student’s Disabilities Services Coordinator.
+There may be cases where an approved accommodation may not be reasonable given the context of a specific course.
+SSD staff is available to help determine whether or not providing an accommodation would change the essential requirements of the course.

 SSD is here to support the academic efforts of students with disabilities and serves as a resource to faculty members to help meet this goal.